apkuzmin/telegram-support-bot/README.md

 ```

 ### How It Works
-	•	A user sends a message to the bot in private chat.
+- A user sends a message to the bot in private chat.
-	•	The bot creates (or finds) a forum topic in OPERATOR_GROUP_ID linked to that user.
+- The bot creates (or finds) a forum topic in OPERATOR_GROUP_ID linked to that user.
-	•	All user messages are mirrored into that topic.
+- All user messages are mirrored into that topic.
-	•	Any operator messages sent inside that topic are forwarded back to the user.
-	•	Message history is stored in SQLite (DB_PATH).
+- Message history is stored in SQLite (DB_PATH).

 ### Notes
-	•	The bot works only with supergroups that have Topics (Forum) enabled.
+The bot works only with supergroups that have Topics (Forum) enabled.
-	•	If topics are not being created, check that the bot has the Manage Topics permission.
+If topics are not being created, check that the bot has the Manage Topics permission.

 ### License